 - You can also play back animations or recordings that are part of any shared prototypes and add your comments as you play them.

 - Use @mention while adding comments to view the list of other reviewers on a prototype.
-If you use this option, the other reviewer receives a notification through mail, and from the Creative Cloud desktop application.
+If you use this option, the other reviewer receives a notification through mail, and from the Creative Cloud desktop app.
 When the notification is clicked, it directs them to the referenced artboard.

 For more information, see Review prototypes.